xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-pipeline-docker.md

 ---
-title: "Intergrate Jenkins Pipeline (Jenkinsfile) with Katalon Studio Docker Image"
+title: "Integrate Jenkins Pipeline (Jenkinsfile) with Katalon Studio Docker Image"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/jenkins-pipeline-docker.html
 description:
 ---

-This tutorial shows you how to intergrate Jenkins Pipeline (Jenkinsfile) with Katalon Studio Docker Image.
-This image contains up-to-date browsers including Google Chrome, Mozilla Firefox, and Katalon Studio.
-Hence when running your Katalon Project with Katalon Studio Docker Image; the pre-installed Katalon Studio and Katalon Runtime Engine in your local machine are not required.
+This tutorial shows you how to integrate Jenkins Pipeline (Jenkinsfile) with Katalon Studio Docker Image.
+This image contains up-to-date browsers, including Google Chrome, Mozilla Firefox, and Katalon Studio.
+Hence when running your Katalon Project with Katalon Studio Docker Image, the pre-installed Katalon Studio and Katalon Runtime Engine in your local machine are not required.
 Docker Image for Katalon Studio is available here at Docker Hub: [katalonstudio/katalon](https://hub.docker.com/r/katalonstudio/katalon/).

 > Requirements:
 > * Jenkins installed.
 Follow the instructions in this Jenkins document for installation: [Getting started](https://www.jenkins.io/doc/book/installing/).
 > * Docker installed.
 You can refer to the instructions in the Docker document here: [Get Docker](https://docs.docker.com/get-docker/).
 > * An active Katalon Runtime Engine floating license.
 To learn more about types of licenses, you can refer to this document: [Types of license](https://docs.katalon.com/katalon-studio/docs/license.html).

-## Intergrate Jenkins with Docker
+## Integrate Jenkins with Docker
 ### Install plugins

 1. Install the **Docker** plugin and **Docker Pipeline** plugin.
 Go to **Manage Jenkins > Manage Plugins > Available tab** and search for the **Docker** plugin and **Docker Pipeline** plugin.